Skip to main content

 Data Requests

-To request biodiversity data from one of NatureServe Canada’s provincial or territorial Conservation Data Centres (CDC) please contact the relevant CDC using the links provided in the About Our CDCs section below.
+To request biodiversity data from one of NatureServe Canada’s provincial or territorial CDCs please contact the relevant CDC using the information provided on the Who We Are webpage.

 To request data from multiple provinces or territories, contact NatureServe Canada and we will work with you and the relevant CDCs to standardize and facilitate your request.